gestimation/cifmodeling/README.md

 # Visualization and Polytomous Modeling of Survival and Competing Risks with Minimal Code — cifmodeling

-This package provides a unified, high-level interface for survival and competing risks analysis, combining nonparametric estimation, regression modeling, and publication-ready visualization.
+This package provides a minimal, formula-based interface for survival and competing risks analysis, combining nonparametric estimation, regression modeling, and publication-ready visualization.
 It is centered around three tightly connected functions:

 - `cifplot()` generates a survival or CIF curve.
 The visualization is built on top of `ggsurvfit` and `ggplot2`.